tasam21/Digit2Word/README.md

 In most cases, nobody even reads the amount that you write with words.
 Checks with discrepancies often go unnoticed, especially when deposited at ATMs, but somebody will notice if there’s a problem with your check.

-People commonly make mistake when using writing amount in number to word format so to make them easy to write the amount in word format, I would like to share this piece of software.
+People commonly make mistake when writing amount in word format, so to make them easy to write the amount in correct word format, I have come up with a program that converts amount in numerical format into a word format by just clicking a button.
 Hope you like it.

+Here is the link <a href="http://www.tibetmycountry.com/Digit2Word">http://www.tibetmycountry.com/Digit2Word</a>